-Join Peggy Fisher for an in-depth discussion in this video Solution: Create new data types, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Solution: Create new data types, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] How did you make out…with your first program in challenge?…I hope you had some fun with it.…As you can see, I have SML opened.…And I'd like to show you how to create your own data types.…So the first data type we wanted to make was…the data type called candy.…We use the keyword datatype, space.…We give it a variable name candy…is equal to.…And then we list out all the values…that are considered candy.…So of course, we have to have Chocolate.…We separate the values with a straight line.…